randombit/grab-rss/readme.txt

 The SMTP host defaults to localhost which is probably the right thing to do at least a third of the time.

+No provisions for SMTP authentication currently, might be useful but I don't need it so I haven't written it.

-How do I filter this?
+* How do I filter this?

 You can filter by the sender (set in grab_rss.conf) and/or the existence of the header X-GrabRSS-Feed.
-The value of X-GrabRSS-Feed is set to the URL of the feed that this post was sent by, if you want to filter posts to different mboxes based on source.
+The value of X-GrabRSS-Feed is set to the URL of the feed that this post was from, if you want to filter posts to different mboxes based on source.

 In procmail speak: